ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 \chi^{2}
 $$
- is chi-squared statistic to test homogeneity among different groups of feature.
+ is a chi-squared statistic to test homogeneity among different groups of feature.
 That is, the best pair of
 $$
 j
 $$